google/digitalbuildings/tools/abel/README.md

     }
     ```

- ***note:*** spreadsheet tokens only last one hour and the command from step #3
+ ***note:*** Spreadsheet tokens only last one hour and the command from step #3
  must be run again to generate a new token.

-## The ABEL Spreadsheet
-The ABEL spreadsheet serves as a user-friendly interface for ABEL and is what
-allows a user to make changes to machine readable documents like [Building
-Config](../../ontology/docs/building_config.md).

-Please see the [ABEL spreadsheet docs](../../tools/abel/validators/README.md) for detailed instructions on how to use the spreadsheet.

 ## Using ABEL
 ABEL has a few pieces of core functionality, they are:
-* Ingest an [ABEL spreadsheet](https://docs.google.com/spreadsheets/d/1qKMlpJI5-_h_8innNniEkpatMBcRHSGekrRwTsPQ618/copy#gid=980240783) and export a valid [Building Config](../../ontology/docs/building_config.md) file.
+* Ingest an [ABEL spreadsheet](../../tools/abel/validators/README.md) and export a valid [Building Config](../../ontology/docs/building_config.md) file
-* Ingest a [Building Config](../../ontology/docs/building_config.md) and export an ABEL spreadsheet.
+* Ingest a [Building Config](../../ontology/docs/building_config.md) and export an [ABEL spreadsheet](../../tools/abel/validators/README.md)

 ### Command-line arguments for ABEL:
-`-s` or `--spreadsheet_id` (required) id for a google sheets spreadsheet
+`-s` or `--spreadsheet_id` **required** id for a google sheets spreadsheet
   * [ABEL Spreadsheet Template](https://docs.google.com/spreadsheets/d/1qKMlpJI5-_h_8innNniEkpatMBcRHSGekrRwTsPQ618/copy#gid=980240783)
   * A Google Sheets ID is found embedded into the spreadsheet's url.
   e.g. `https://docs/google/com/spreadsheets/d/<spreadsheet_id>/edit#gid=123467`

-`-b` or `--building_config` (optional) absolute path to a local building configuration file
+`-b` or `--building_config` absolute path to a local building configuration file
   * [Building Configuration Docs](../../ontology/docs/building_config.md)

-`-t` or `--token` (optional) path to the GCP project token.
+`-t` or `--token` path to the GCP project token.
 Default path for
   the token is the current directory, but an alternate relative or absolute path
   may be provided.

+### The ABEL Spreadsheet
+The ABEL spreadsheet serves as a user-friendly interface for ABEL and is what
+allows a user to make changes to machine readable documents like [Building
+Config](../../ontology/docs/building_config.md).

+Please see the [ABEL spreadsheet docs](../../tools/abel/validators/README.md) for detailed instructions on how to create your own spreadsheet.

 ### Spreadsheet -> Building Config